 Now, if there is any fighting art out there that DOES have any connection with breakdancing, it would be Jailhouse Rock, aka 52 blocks.

-I’m not gonna go too much into Jailhouse, since this is a CAPOEIRA ANGOLA WEBSITE.
+I’m not gonna go into Jailhouse anymore, since this is a CAPOEIRA ANGOLA WEBSITE.
 I just wanted to explore the connection between this art, and breakdancing, and HIP HOP in general.

 Besides, I do talk a little bit more about it on another PAGE.